 You can use Entity Framework Power Tools to regenerate Mapping Views with EF 6.1.
 For Entity Framework Power Tools to work with Zen ADO.NET Entity Framework Provider, you must add a Provider registration entry in the .NET Framework 4.0 machine.config file.

-The steps given here upgrade an EF 5 application created using Zen ADO.NET Entity Framework provider to an EF 6.1 application.
-This procedure is needed only to upgrade an EF 5 application to EF 6.1.
-After upgrading, we recommend undoing machine.config file edits to restore their previous content.
+Note: This step is required for upgrading EF 5 application to EF 6.1 application only.
+After upgrading, we recommend you undo machine.config file edits to restore their previous content.